-One of the reasons why the Equal Employment Opportunity Commission (EEOC) dismisses sexual harassment complaints is because the workers filing the complaints failed to submit a sexual harassment letter.
+One of the reasons why the EEOC dismisses sexual harassment complaints is because the workers filing the complaints failed to submit a sexual harassment letter.

 At the top of your letter, make sure to present your full name, job title, and contact information.
 Start the letter explaining why you are writing the letter, as well as mention the steps you plan to take if your employer does not address your concerns.

 The key to writing a persuasive sexual harassment letter involves providing as much detail as you can.
 This requires you to describe every act of sexual harassment, including a detailed account of what happened, who committed the unlawful act, and whether any witnesses saw another worker sexually harassing you.

 Witness accounts of a sexual harassment incident represent the most important form of evidence since sexual harassment cases often do not leave behind much evidence at the scene of an illegal act.

 To write a compelling sexual harassment letter, consider working with an employment attorney who specializes in handling sexual harassment cases.

 When you send your complaint by email, remember that your subject line is important.
 The subject line should say Official Complaint of Sexual Harassment.

 This helps alleviate the chances of someone saying that they didn’t realize you were a victim of sexual harassment.
 When you include those words early on, they cannot legally ignore your complaint.
 The letter should be sent to your boss as well as the human resources manager – if there is one.